Canterbury Cathedral: 14th and 15th centuries

 Early in the 14th century, Prior Eastry erected a stone quire screen and rebuilt the chapter house, and his successor, Prior Oxenden inserted a large five-light window into St Anselm's chapel.

 The cathedral was seriously damaged by the 1382 Dover Straits earthquake, losing its bells and campanile.

 From the late 14th century the nave and transepts were rebuilt, on the Norman foundations in the Perpendicular style under the direction of the noted master mason Henry Yevele.
 In contrast to the contemporary rebuilding of the nave at Winchester, where much of the existing fabric was retained and remodeled, the piers were entirely removed, and replaced with less bulky Gothic ones, and the old aisle walls were completely taken down except for a low "plinth" left on the south side.
 More Norman fabric was retained in the transepts, especially in the east walls, and the old apsidal chapels were not replaced until the mid-15th century.
 The arches of the new nave arcade were exceptionally high in proportion to the clerestory.
 The new transepts, aisles, and nave were roofed with lierne vaults, enriched with bosses.
 Most of the work was done during the priorate of Thomas Chillenden (1391–1411): Chillenden also built a new quire screen at the east end of the nave, into which Eastry's existing screen was incorporated.
 The Norman stone floor of the nave, however, survived until its replacement in 1786.

-From 1396 the cloisters were repaired and remodeled by Yevele's pupil Stephen Lote who added the lierne vaulting.
+From 1396 the cloisters were repaired and remodelled by Yevele's pupil Stephen Lote who added the lierne vaulting.
 It was during this period that the wagon-vaulting of the chapter house was created.

 A shortage of money and the priority given to the rebuilding of the cloisters and chapterhouse meant that the rebuilding of the west towers was neglected.
 The south-west tower was not replaced until 1458, and the Norman north-west tower survived until 1834 when it was replaced by a replica of its Perpendicular companion.

 In about 1430 the south transept apse was removed to make way for a chapel, founded by Lady Margaret Holland and dedicated to St Michael and All Angels.
 The north transept apse was replaced by a Lady Chapel, built-in 1448–1455.

 The 235 ft crossing tower was begun in 1433, although preparations had already been made during Chillenden's priorate when the piers had been reinforced.
 Further strengthening was found necessary around the beginning of the 16th century when buttressing arches were added under the southern and western tower arches.
 The tower is often known as the "Angel Steeple", after a gilded angel that once stood on one of its pinnacles.